virtalas/disc-golf-stats/doc/mobile/mobile_ui.md

 3. User inputs scores for each hole.
 4. User presses the stop button.
 5. Views for the rest of the game details.
 Weather and end time are updated at this time.
-6. User submits game and is taken to the score card view.
+6. User submits the game and is taken to the score card view.

 ### Additional features